hyperledger-archives/grid-docs/docs/0.1/grid_schema_family_specification.md

   A struct is a recursively defined collection of other named properties that represents two or more intrinsically linked values, like X/Y coordinates or RGB colors.
-These values can be of any Grid Schema data type, including STRUCT, which allows nesting to an arbitrary depth.
+These values can be of any Schema data type, including STRUCT, which allows nesting to an arbitrary depth.
 Although versatile and powerful, structs are heavyweight and should be used conservatively;
   restrict struct use to linking values that must always be updated together.